 Among his past career highlights are Le Comte Ory at the Zurich Opernhaus, Così fan tutte at the Teatro Regio in Turin, La Clemenza di Tito at the Opéra de Lausanne, Orlando furioso at the Teatro La Fenice, Orfeo ed Euridice at the Théâtre des Champs-Elysées and at the Versailles Royal Opera, Il Barbiere di Siviglia in Lugano and at the Hamburg State Opera.

 With more than 120 CDs released by major international recording companies such as EMI-Virgin, Naïve, Universal Music and Warner Classics, Maestro Fasolis received numerous prizes for his commitment in the rediscovery of the operatic repertoire: the Disco d’Oro, the Grand Prix du Disque for his work on Handel and Vivaldi, and the Echo Klassik for the opera Artaserse by Leonardo Vinci.
 In 2014 and 2015 he was nominated for two Grammy Awards for both the triumphant “Mission” project with works by Agostino Steffani and the “St. Petersburg” project with Cecilia Bartoli.

-Other highlights among current and future engagements include La Finta giardiniera at the Teatro alla Scala, La Cenerentola at the Opéra Royal de Wallonie-Liège, L’Incoronazione di Poppea at the Berlin State Opera, La Sonnambula at the Deutsche Oper Berlin, Agnese by Ferdinando Paër at the Teatro Regio in Turin, Dirilla in Tempe at La Fenice.
+Recent and future engagements include La Finta giardiniera at the Teatro alla Scala, La Cenerentola at the Opéra Royal de Wallonie-Liège, L’Incoronazione di Poppea at the Berlin State Opera, Dorilla in Tempe at La Fenice and the first modern representation of Agnese by Ferdinando Paër at the Teatro Regio in Turin, .